 \section{Results}

-\subsection{Performance in the zero-shot setting}
+\subsection{Performance in the Zero-Shot Setting}

-The performance of the GPT-4V model in the zero-shot setting varied across the NIH and MIDRC datasets and under different circumstances (Figure \ref{fig:zero}). ).
-In the task of detecting ICD-10 codes alone, the model attained an average PPV of 5.53/45 (12.3\%), with a standard deviation (SD) of 0.25, a standard error (SE) of 0.04, and an interquartile range (IQR) of 0.20; an average TPR of 2.60/45 (5.8\%), with a SD of 0.10, a SE of 0.02, and an IQR of 0.10; and an average F1 score of 3.30/45 (7.3\%), with a SD of 0.13, a SE of 0.02, and an IQR of 0.14, on the NIH dataset.
-Conversely, on the MIDRC dataset, the model managed an average PPV of 11.25/45 (25.0\%), with a SD of 0.24, a SE of 0.04, and an IQR of 0.33; an average TPR of 7.56/45 (16.8\%), with a SD of 0.20, a SE of 0.03, and an IQR of 0.25; and an average F1 score of 8.20/45 (18.2\%), with a SD of 0.17, a SE of 0.03, and an IQR of 0.29.
-The notable differences in measurements between the two datasets were primarily due to the MIDRC dataset having fewer missing GPT-4V-generated ICD-10 codes than the NIH dataset.
-On the MIDRC dataset, GPT-4V generated 144 radiological findings, while the reference standard comprised 261 findings.
-However, on the NIH dataset, GPT-4V produced 102 radiological findings, while the reference standard comprised 220 findings.
-Nevertheless, when both the ICD-10 codes and their corresponding laterality were taken into account, the GPT-4V model in the zero-shot setting produced an average PPV of 3.5/45 (7.8\%), with a SD of 0.20, a SE of 0.03, and an IQR of 0.0; an average TPR of 1.56/45 (3.5\%), with a SD of 0.01, a SE of 0.01, and an IQR of 0.0; and an average F1 score of 2.05/45 (4.5\%) with a SD of 0.10, a SE of 0.02, and an IQR of 0.0 on the NIH dataset; and an average PPV of 4.92/45 (3.6\%), with a SD of 0.21, a SE of 0.03, and an IQR of 0.25; an average TPR of 2.19/45 (4.9\%), with a SD of 0.09, a SE of 0.01, and an IQR of 0.10; and an average F1 of 2.90/45 (6.4\%), with a SD of 0.11, a SE of 0.02, and an IQR of 0.15, on the MIDRC dataset.
+The performance of the GPT-4V model in the zero-shot setting varied across the NIH and MIDRC data sets and for different circumstances (Fig \ref{fig:zero}).
+In the task of detecting ICD-10 codes alone, the model attained an average PPV of 5.53 of 45 remaining radiographs(12.3\%) (SD [0.25], SE [0.04], IQR [0.20]), average TPR of 2.60 of 45 (5.8\%) (SD [0.10], SE [0.02], IQR [0.10]), and average F1 score of 3.30 of 45 (7.3\%) (SD [0.13], SE [0.02], IQR [0.14]) on the NIH data set.
+Conversely, on the MIDRC data set, the model managed an average PPV of 11.25 of 45 (25.0\%) (SD [0.24], SE [0.04], IQR [0.33]), average TPR of 7.56 of 45 (16.8\%) (SD [0.20], SE [0.03], IQR [0.25], and average F1 score of 8.20 of 45 (18.2\%) (SD [0.17], SE [0.03], IQR [0.29]).
+The notable differences in measurements between the two data sets were primarily due to the MIDRC data set having fewer missing GPT-4V–generated ICD-10 codes than the NIH data set.
+On the MIDRC data set, GPT-4V generated 144 radiologic findings, while the reference standard comprised 261 findings.
+However, on the NIH data set, GPT-4V produced 102 radiologic findings, while the reference standard comprised 220 findings.
+Nevertheless, when both the ICD-10 codes and their corresponding laterality were taken into account, the GPT-4V model in the zero-shot setting produced an average PPV of 3.5 of 45 (7.8\%) (SD [0.20], SE [0.03], IQR [0.0], average TPR of 1.56 of 45 (3.5\%) (SD [0.01], SE [0.01], IQR [0.0]), and F1 score of 2.05 of 45 (4.5\%) (SD [0.10], SE [0.02], IQR [0.0]) on the NIH data set; and an average PPV of 4.92 of 45 (10.9\%) (SD [0.21], SE [0.03], IQR [0.25]), average TPR of 2.19 of 45 (4.9\%) (SD [0.09], SE [0.01], IQR [0.10]), and average F1 of 2.90 of 45 (6.4\%) (SD [0.11], SE [0.02], IQR [0.15]) on the MIDRC data set.

-\subsection{Performance in the few-shot setting}
+\subsection{Performance in the Few-Shot Setting}